-If you’re shopping for a new vacuum cleaner, hang in for a few more weeks because some of the best deals of the year may hit during Prime Day 2020.
-Amazon’s gargantuan summer sales event was delayed by the pandemic this summer, but now that it’s rumored for early October, you can count on loads of Prime Day deals for vacuums.
-Whether you’re shopping for a robot vacuum, handheld model, a cordless stick vac, or an upright, the odds are your favor of finding what you want at a super price among the many expected Prime Day vacuum deals.
+If you’re shopping for a new vacuum cleaner, some of the best deals of the year are still available even after Prime Day 2020 has ended.
+Take this chance to shop all the discounted items at the last minute.
+There are still good Prime Day deals on vacuums from popular brands such as iRobot, Shark, Bissell, and more from Amazon and other retailers.
+Whether you’re shopping for a robot vacuum, a handheld model, a cordless vacuum, or an upright, the odds are in your favor of finding what you want at a super price among the many Prime Day vacuum deals.
+We’ve curated the best deals on vacuums below to make your life easier.

-Amazon postponed Prime Day 2020 and hasn’t yet announced when the enormous sales event will occur, but you can pretty much count on seeing the highest number of the best Prime Day deals during the actual sale.
-Whether Prime Day 2020 lasts for one day, two days, or even longer, the best deals on vacuum cleaners will occur during the sale.
+Amazon postponed Prime Day 2020 to mid-October, but you can pretty much count on seeing the highest number of the best Prime Day vacuum deals during the actual sale.
+During this 48-hour sale event, you’ll be able to find the best deals on vacuum cleaners.
 However, Amazon also likes to build excitement by offering crazy-good deals in the time leading up to the sale.
 Because vacuums are popular, we expect to see some must-have preview deals, but the majority of best Prime Day deals will fall within the announced sale dates and times.

 If Amazon offers a killer deal on a vacuum you want before Prime Day 2020, go for it.
 Most of the great deals are during the official sale days, but that doesn’t mean all deals will fall then.
 The price may be higher on the pre-sale special vacuums on Prime Day, or the product may not even be listed.
 If you buy early because of an excellent deal and hold till the sale, if the price drops on Prime Day, you can rebuy it at the lower price and return the original.